horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 This may sound really elaborate, but we're making this argument because we can now phrase the existence problem within a very neat mathematical framework.
 The punchline is this:

 <div>
-$\text{A rectangle with diagonal angle }\phi\text{ exists on the loop if there is a pair of points,}
+$$\text{A rectangle with diagonal angle }\phi\text{ exists on the loop if there is a pair of points,}$$
 </div>

 <div>
-$a,b\text{ and another pair, }c,d\text{ such that }l(a,b) = R_{\phi}(l(z,w)).$
+$$a,b\text{ and another pair, }c,d\text{ such that }l(a,b) = R_{\phi}(l(z,w)).$$
 </div>

 To rephrase this one more time, a rectangle exists on the loop if there are two pairs such that you can apply the Rectangle One process to one pair and the Rectangle Two process to the other and get the same rectangle.
 Take a look again at some of the previous pictures of these processes and convince yourself of this.
+Keep in mind we've only worked with one pair of points at a time thus far.

 [1]:https://arxiv.org/pdf/2005.09193.pdf "Original Preprint"